COVID-19 case confirmed in Wood County; individual recently returned from a cruise

 News At Other State Sites:

-- Live coronavirus updates: Almost one third of Wisconsin’s 35 cases are in Fond du La...46 mins ago
+- COVID-19 case confirmed in Wood County; individual recently returned from a cruise5 hours ago

-- COVID-19 case confirmed in Wood County; individual recently returned from a cruise48 mins ago
+- Live coronavirus updates: CDC recommending 8-week ban on events with more than 50 people5 hours ago

-- Live coronavirus updates: One third of Wisconsin’s 33 cases are in Fond du Lac Count...3 hours ago
+- Fond du Lac coronavirus: 5 more confirmed cases, 4 tied to Egyptian river cruise6 hours ago

-- Sunday: DHS confirms 33 COVID-19 coronavirus cases in Wisconsin5 hours ago
+- Sunday: DHS confirms 33 COVID-19 coronavirus cases in Wisconsin10 hours ago

-- Hall & Funmaker Share SCC Conference POY Honors as SCC Names All-Conference Teams7 hours ago
+- Hall & Funmaker Share SCC Conference POY Honors as SCC Names All-Conference Teams12 hours ago

 - Alice in Dairyland Finalists Announced in Walworth County1 day ago